ChhayankKaushik/sp500-outperformance-predictor/README.md

 # sp500-outperformance-predictor
 A custom Random Forest classifier built from scratch in Python to predict S&amp;P 500 stock outperformance using quarterly fundamental and market technical metrics.
+A custom DecisionTreeClassifier and RandomForestClassifier classes built without scikit-learn to demonstrate an understanding of the tree building algorithms, bootstrap ensembling, gini impurity and information gain.
+The training window (2010–2019) and out-of-sample testing window (2021–2024) are separated to prevent lookahead bias.